This post has partner links that I may receive compensation for at no cost to you. Thank you!

 It’s always nice when you visit a new city & you spot a building that makes you say, “Wow, what’s that?”.
 Oftentimes, the building in question is some mundane office building.
 In Liverpool, it’s the stunning Museum of Liverpool, which in addition to being a beautiful modern contribution to the waterfront skyline, is also one of the best city museums in the world.

-The Museum of Liverpool is located right on the Mersey at the Albert Docks.
+The Museum of Liverpool is located right on the Mersey near the Albert Docks.
 It’s also near several hop-on, hop-off bus routes.
 Entry is free, with donations suggested.
 The museum is informative, while also remaining very kid friendly.
 Unlike other city museums, it’s actually a national museum, the first of its kind & the largest new national museum in Britain in over 100 years.

 First opened in 2011, the Museum of Liverpool (official website) is comprised of several floors that tell the history of the city, with a particular focus on the port, social life, & Liverpool’s importance to global pop culture & sport.